Iset Ta-Hemdjert: Tomb QV51

 Corridor from the tomb of Queen Isis (QV51).
 Schiaparelli excavations, 1904.
 Photographic archive Museo Egizio, Turin.

 Isis Ta-Hemdjert was buried in the Valley of the Queens, in tomb QV51.
 The tomb was described by Champollion, and is documented in Lepsius' Denkmahler.
 The construction of the tomb may have started during the reign of her husband King Ramesses III, but it was finished during the reign of her son Ramesses VI.
 The tomb had been looted in ancient times and is mentioned in the papyri regarding the tomb robberies during the 20th Dynasty.

 The tomb consists of a corridor ending in a main hall with two side chambers.
 The corridor is decorated with scenes showing the queen before a variety of divinities including Ptah-Sokar, Atum and Osiris.

 The outer jambs for the main hall contain a text by Ramesses VI.
 The queen appears before several gods, including Ptah. and hawk-god, the god Anhur-Shu and Atum.
 The side rooms are decorated with scenes showing a variety of goddesses including Neith, Serket, Isis, and Nephthys.

 Fragments of a red granite sarcophagus were recovered during the excavations by Schiaparelli and are now in the Museo Egizio in Turin, Italy.

+Tomb Robbery

+Papyrus BM 10053 from Year 17 of Ramesses IX records that 8 of the workmen of Deir el-Medina had "been apprehended by the local authorities somewhere within the west Theban necropolis, and [were] duly escorted across the river to the main city of Thebes."
+The workmen were interrogated for robbing a royal tomb--that of Queen Isis or Iset Ta-Hemdjert here, Ramesses III's chief royal wife.
+They then disappear from history and were presumably executed by impalement for their crimes.